herbkoeg/BertisBruteForceIntegrationTesting/README.md

    + you can run and assert some actions over different databases with your countinous integration system

+The three central classes are:
+- TestCaseGenerator
+- TestCaseHandler
+- TestCaseProcessor

 You can define a TESTCASE described in a xml-file, which will be loaded and exectuted:
 - define insert, update or delete sql commands for INITIALISATION running 'TestCaseProcessor.processInitAction ...'